pilotmoon/PopClip-Extensions/README-beta.md

 In a URL action, PopClip will open a URL in the default browser (or if the current app is a known browser, in the current app).
 PopClip can open any type of URL, not just web URLs.

-A URL action is defined by the presence of a `url` field.
+A URL action is defined by the presence of a `url` field, as follows:

 |Key|Type|Description|
 |---|----|-----------|